dedis/cosi/README.md

-You may use the `cosi check` command to verify the availability and operation of the servers listed in a group definition definition file:
+You may use the `cosi check` command to verify the availability and operation of the servers listed in a group definition file:

 ```bash
 cosi check -g group.toml